Axes | Themes | EcoTypes | Priorities | Going Deeper

 Axes

-Axes are the building blocks of EcoTypes.
+The twelve axes are the building blocks of EcoTypes.
 Each addresses a fundamental consideration in how we approach environmental issues.
 There can be differing opinions on each, summarized via axis poles.
 Some may sound clearly related to your EcoType—your environmental framework—such as Ecosystems and Nature; but many others, such as Change, Spirituality, Technology, and Time, may strike you as surprising.
 Yet thousands of completed EcoTypes surveys have suggested that each of these axes is highly relevant.

 EcoTypes Axes